-At Group level, the governance bodies involved in the internal model governance are the following ones:
+At AXA Group level, the governance bodies involved in the internal model governance are the following ones:

-- The Boards of Directors
+- The Board of Directors

 - The Audit, Risk and Compliance Committee

 - The Solvency II committee (Group Model Committee)

-At Group level, the internal model is reviewed, challenged and approved on an ongoing basis by the Solvency II Committee, co-chaired by the Group CRO and the Group CFO.
-The Solvency II Committee is supported by risk technical working groups reviewing changes proposed to the Group internal model and presenting conclusions of these diligences to the Solvency II Committee.
+At AXA Group level, the internal model is reviewed, challenged and approved on an ongoing basis by the Solvency II Committee, co-chaired by the AXA Group CRO and CFO.
+The Solvency II Committee is supported by risk technical working groups reviewing changes proposed to the AXA Group internal model and presenting conclusions of these diligences to the Solvency II Committee.
 The Solvency II Committee also reviews internal model validation and model change processes, including links with local governance of the model.
 It also reviews the conclusions of the regular validation activities.

-The Group results are presented quarterly to the Audit, Risk and Compliance Committee.
+AXA Group results are presented quarterly to the Audit, Risk and Compliance Committee.

-Group provides guidance on internal model design and operational processes that are defined locally.
+AXA Group provides guidance on internal model design and operational processes that are defined locally.

-At AMF level, the CRO ensures that a local model committee operates involving at least the local CFO, Head of Actuarial Function and CRO, in charge of discussing and validating changes and evolutions in the internal model, to review SCR outputs and to support and promote the development of the internal model in consistency with Group Solvency II governance and the model change policy.
+At AMF level, the CRO ensures that a local model committee operates involving at least the local CFO, Head of Actuarial Function and CRO, responsible for discussing and validating changes and evolutions in the internal model, reviewing SCR outputs and supporting and promoting the development of the internal model in consistency with AXA Group Solvency II governance and the model change policy.

-During the clearance process, the CRO provides a sign-off including the fact that they have ensured that all local SCR changes have been shared with the Group Risk Management (GRM) and have been reviewed and approved by the relevant Group and local governances.
+During the clearance process, the CRO provides a sign-off including the fact that they have ensured that all local SCR changes have been shared with AXA Group Risk Management (GRM) and have been reviewed and approved by the relevant AXA Group and local governances.